 You can't have it all.
-Law is a demanding profession.
 If you want to be a superstar in your organization, don't expect to be at home for dinner at 6:00 every night.
 Don't plan to take up a new hobby or be at every one of your child's soccer games.

-But with some effort, you can reach a compromise that will enable you to be a pretty good lawyer and, more important, a well-rounded person.
-Other lawyers or even some co-workers you come in contact with will think that you have settled for mediocrity.
+But with some effort, you can reach a compromise that will enable you to be a pretty good accountant and, more important, a well-rounded person.
+Other accountants or even some co-workers you come in contact with will think that you have settled for mediocrity.
 But you will know that you have chosen to lead the life you want to lead.